In this page

 Scopes

-The Content Analytics report is available for the whole Confluence site and for any single space.
+The Content Analytics dashboard is available for the whole Confluence site and for any single space.

 Content Analytics report for the site